Chindians

+A Chindian (चीनी-भारतीय; 中印人 (Zhōngyìnrén); ชินเดียน; சிந்தியன்; చిండియన్స్) is an informal term used to refer to a person of mixed ancestry originating from India and China.
+This includes individuals from the various ethnic groups native to modern-day China and India.
+The Southeast Asian country of Thailand features a unique cultural tapestry that includes both a vibrant "Chindian" (Chinese-Indian) presence and deep historical Khmer heritage that beautifully reflects these diverse influences.
+While often recognized primarily for its Theravada Buddhist identity, the nation's history, language, and traditions are profoundly shaped by its multi-ethnic roots and religious syncretism.

-Chindian (चीनी-भारतीय; 中印人 (Zhōngyìnrén); சிந்தியன்; చిండియన్స్); is an informal term used to refer to a person of mixed Chinese and Indian ancestry; i.e. from any of the host of ethnic groups native to modern China and modern India.
-There are a considerable number of Chindians in Malaysia and Singapore.
-In Maritime Southeast Asia, people of Chinese and Indian origins immigrated in large numbers during the 19th and 20th centuries.
-There are also a sizeable number living in Hong Kong and smaller numbers in other countries with large overseas Chinese and Indian diaspora, such as Jamaica, Martinique, Trinidad and Tobago, Suriname and Guyana in the Caribbean, as well as the United States, Canada, United Kingdom, Australia, New Zealand and also in Mauritius.
+There are a considerable number of Chindians in Malaysia and Singapore due to their shared history as part of British Malaya.
+People of Chinese and Indian origins had emigrated to Southeast Asia in large numbers during the 19th and 20th centuries, leading to significant cultural interaction and intermarriage.
+Sizeable populations also reside in Hong Kong, owing to its history as British Hong Kong, and in other nations with large overseas Chinese and Indian diaspora communities, such as Jamaica, Martinique, Trinidad and Tobago, Suriname, and Guyana in the Caribbean, as well as more recently in the United States, Canada, United Kingdom, Australia, New Zealand, and Mauritius.

 Etymology

 The term "Chindian" is a portmanteau for both "Chinese" and "Indian" people.

 Countries

 China

 There are around 45,000–48,000 Indian nationals/expatriates living in mainland China as of 2015.